Best Web Hosts / Best Web Hosting Sites & Providers

 Backups – As the name suggests, backups take snapshots of your site, files, and setup, which helps you to rollback easily after changes and quickly get up and running again if something gets corrupted.

 MySQL – Mostly unknown to the average user.
 MySQL is database management software that CMS’s like WordPress run on.
 It helps you to build fast, dynamic websites.
+The best MySql hosting companies offer faster performance and enhanced database tools.

 Free vs Paid hosting: The pros and cons